How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 Celia handles it.

 Voice screenshots run through Celia on every Huawei phone that shipped after the US trade restrictions removed Google Mobile Services in May 2019.
 On Mate 30, Mate 40, P40, P50, P60, and any Honor phone running Magic UI, Celia is the default assistant and the only one you can summon without an account login.
-Older Google-equipped Huawei phones still use Google Assistant, which we cover lower in this section for completeness.
+Older Google-equipped Huawei phones still use Google Assistant, covered lower in this section for completeness.

 On older Huawei phones that still ship with Google services, like the P30 family, Google Assistant handles the same command.
 Just say Hey Google, take a screenshot.
 Google’s own Assistant documentation states that the take a screenshot command runs locally on the device once trained, so the capture still works without an internet connection.